-5.17.1 Types of Graduate Assistantships
+5.16.1 Types of Graduate Assistantships

-Full-time Assistantship (Standard): includes a 20-hour per week work assignment for each semester, corresponding to the beginning and ending dates of the semester as published in the academic calendar.
-Compensation includes 1) a stipend of \$4,000 per semester, and 2) tuition credit (aka "waiver") for 9 graduate credits per fall/winter semesters.
+Full-time Assistantship (Standard): includes a 20-hour per week work assignment for each semester (15 weeks), corresponding to the beginning and ending dates of the semester as published in the academic calendar.
+Compensation includes 1) a minimum stipend of \$6,500 per semester, and 2) tuition credit (aka "waiver") for 9 graduate credits per fall/winter semesters.
+The total number of work hours is 300 for one semester and 600 for two semesters.

-Full-time Assistantship (Extended): includes a 20-hour per week work assignment for each semester, typically beginning two weeks before the beginning of the fall semester and ending two weeks after the end of the winter semester.
-Compensation includes 1) a stipend of \$4,500 per semester, 2) tuition credit for 9 graduate credits per fall/winter semesters and 3) tuition credit for 3 graduate credits in the spring/summer semester.
+Full-time Assistantship (Extended): includes a 20-hour per week work assignment for each semester (15 weeks), plus 4 weeks typically beginning two weeks before the beginning of the fall semester and ending two weeks after the end of the winter semester.
+Compensation includes 1) a minimum stipend of \$7,000 per semester, 2) tuition credit for 9 graduate credits per fall/winter semesters and 3) tuition credit for 3 graduate credits in the spring/summer semester.
+The total number of work hours is 300 for each semester, 80 for extended work and 680 total.

-Full-time Assistantship (Full-Year): includes a 20-hour per week work assignment for each semester, corresponding to the beginning of the fall semester and ending the last day of the following spring/summer semester as published in the academic calendar.
-Compensation includes 1) a stipend of \$4,000 per semester, 2) tuition credit for 9 graduate credits per fall/winter semesters and 3) tuition credit for 6 graduate credits in the spring/summer semester.
+Full-time Assistantship (Full-Year): includes a 20-hour per week work assignment for each semester (15 weeks), corresponding to the beginning of the fall semester and ending the last day of the following spring/summer semester (12 weeks) as published in the academic calendar.
+Compensation includes 1) a stipend of \$6,500 per semester, 2) tuition credit for 9 graduate credits per fall/winter semesters and 3) tuition credit for 6 graduate credits in the spring/summer semester.
+The total number of work hours is 300 for fall semester, 300 for winter semester, and 240 for spring/summer semester.

-Half-time Assistantship: includes a 10-hour per week work assignment for each semester, corresponding to the beginning and ending dates of the semester as published in the academic calendar.
-Compensation includes 1) a stipend of \$2,000 per semester, and 2) tuition credit for 4.5 graduate credits per fall/winter semesters.
+Half-time Assistantship: includes a 10-hour per week work assignment for each semester (15 weeks), corresponding to the beginning and ending dates of the semester as published in the academic calendar.

+Compensation includes 1) a stipend of \$3,250 per semester, and 2) tuition credit for 4.5 graduate credits per fall/winter semesters.
+The total number of work hours is 150 for one semester and 300 for two semesters.

-Students must be enrolled in at least the minimum number of graduate credit hours to be eligible for an assistantship.
+Students must be enrolled in at 4.5 graduate credit hours to be eligible for a half-time an assistantship 9 graduate credit hours for a full-time assistantship.

 In the event that a student is enrolled in fewer than the minimum number of graduate credit hours, the hiring unit may submit a request for an exception to the GA policy.
-The request should come from the hiring department, e.g. the GA's supervisor or unit head, and be supported by the student's graduate program director.
-The Associate Vice-Provost for the Graduate School will review all requests for approval.
+The request should come from the hiring department, e.g., the GA's supervisor or unit head, and be supported by the student's graduate program director.
+The Vice Provost for the Graduate School will review all requests for approval.

-5.17.2 Funding of Graduate Assistantships
+5.16.2 Funding of Graduate Assistantships